Take Off Your Colours: Background

-Composition and recording
+Writing and recording

-Following the Elliot Minor tour, the group began writing material for their debut album.
-In late November and early December, the band went on their first headlining tour of the UK, with support from Flood of Red.
+Following the Elliot Minor tour, You Me at Six began writing material for their debut album.
+In late November and early December 2007, the band went on their first headlining tour of the UK, with support from Flood of Red.
 During the latter month, the band wrote further material.
-All of the songs on the album were written and arranged by themselves.
 Typically, Helyer or Franceschi would have an idea that the band would then flesh out together.
 Occasionally, the band would record demos and change sections of them.
-The band's sound was an attempt to emulate the sound of popular pop punk groups such as Fall Out Boy and Panic! at the Disco, which was noted by a reviewer at the time of the record's release.
-Flint said Franceschi sung about attending house parties, being young and flirting with girls.

-The title, Take Off Your Colours, is a quote from a line by the orphan leader in the film The Warriors (1979).
-The album's sound has been described by critics as pop punk and emo pop.
-At the time, the group was listening to bands such as Blink-182, New Found Glory, and, according to Barnes, "all that sort of Drive-Thru scene."
-One of the members described it as "a mixture of genres.
-Some songs are pop punk and some are rockier and heavier."
-The group did not intentionally compose a pop punk album but "it just sort of came [out] like that," according to Barnes.
-The band gauged the reaction to the new material by playing the songs live.
-You Me at Six performed at Reading Festival 2008, and the audience was larger than their tent's capacity.

-The band began recording in spring 2008 at Outhouse Studios in Reading, Berkshire over the course of two weeks.
+By this point, Franceschi dropped out of college while Helyer and Miller continued their studies.
+In February and March 2008, they went on a UK tour with the Audition.
+Prior to going into a studio, You Me at Six had finished seven-to-eight completed songs.
+The band recorded their debut album over the course of two weeks, between March and May 2008 at Outhouse Studios in Reading, Berkshire.

 Matt O'Grady and John Mitchell handled producer duties, with Mitchell also mixing the proceedings, while Tim Turan mastered the album.
-The band were in awe of O'Grady as they were fans of his band Fastlane.
+The band were in awe of O'Grady as they were fans of his former band Fastlane, Author Neil Daniels, in his book You Me at Six – Never Hold an Underdog Down (2015) said O'Grady's past experience made him the "perfect guy" to be their engineer.
 O'Grady encouraged Franceschi's vocal performance, as Flint explained: "Getting into the studio was very daunting for all of us, and Matt gave him the confidence to express how he felt, to know that he really could sing."
 Helyer said as they only used one amplifier, the guitar tone remained the same throughout the album.
 "Save It for the Bedroom" and "You've Made Your Bed (So Sleep in It)", which were initially released as a single in 2007, were re-recorded during the album's studio sessions.
 Franceschi's sister Elissa provided additional vocals on "Always Attract".